The Zone Banner: AC's top 8 student sections for Week 2

 The Zone

-WISH-TV covered 22 games across Central Indiana in the first week of the season.
+WISH-TV covered 20 games across Central Indiana in the second week of the season.
 To watch the full show for The Zone, click here.

 To find individual game highlights, visit The Zone tab on the WISH-TV website.